samosbor/thesamosborne/content/posts/free-vpn.md

 I read their help page and they have some VPN tracking software in place that seems like it blocked most of Nord’s IP addresses already.

-I wondered if the BBC would block Azure IPs.
+I wondered if the BBC would block IP addresses from a big cloud provider.
 So, I made a virtual machine in the Azure UK region and logged into it.
 I went to BBC from the virtual machine, and it worked perfectly.
 The BBC didn’t care about blocking traffic from an Azure data center.
 This meant that if I could route my traffic through a UK Azure data center, the BBC would think I enjoy tea and crumpets and let me watch all their shows.

-I looked up the best self-hosted VPN software and Wireguard is the only thing anyone is talking about right now.
+I looked up the best self-hosted VPN software and Wireguard is apparently the cool kid in that space right now.
 So, I made a new small Linux Virtual Machine and installed the Wireguard docker image on it.
-I downloaded the config file to my local PC and turned on the VPN connection.
+I downloaded the connection config file to my local PC and turned on the VPN connection.
 Bam:

 ![](https://i.imgur.com/XMQ9D8M.png)